Apartheid Without the Racism': How China Keeps Rural Folks Down

 "I'm absolutely delighted with the price appreciation," he said.
 Does he feel lucky?
 Not particularly.
 "I'm no different from my friends."

 Speculation that Yanjiao may be absorbed into Beijing has driven up property prices there at a rate matching that of Beijing in the past couple of years.
-But Yanjiao property values are still one fourth of those across the river.
+But Yanjiao property values are still a quarter of those across the river.

-And across China, urban residents accumulated wealth at twice the rate of rural dwellers between 2002 and 2010, leaving citydwellers with a nest egg six times larger, mostly due to housing, according to a 2015 study by Shi Li & Haiyuan Wan in China Economic Journal.
+Across China, urban residents accumulated wealth at twice the rate of rural dwellers between 2002 and 2010, leaving city dwellers with a nest egg six times larger, mostly because of housing, according to a 2015 study by Shi Li and Haiyuan Wan in China Economic Journal.

 The opportunity cost of a rural background becomes even starker when considering the insider deals handed to urbanites who lived in apartments associated with their government jobs when China started to privatize housing.

-Fang Liping, a 55-year-old retired math teacher, and her husband got their big break in the late 1990s when her school let her buy their three-bedroom government-owned apartment in central Shanghai for 500,000 yuan [around $72,000].
-The five-story walkup is now worth around $1 million and the family has since purchased two more apartments.
+Fang Liping, a 55-year-old retired math teacher, and her husband got their big break in the late 1990s when her school let her buy their three-bedroom government-owned apartment in central Shanghai for 500,000 yuan (around $72,000).
+The five-story walkup is now valued at around $1 million and the family has since purchased two more apartments.

 "We didn't consider it an investment," she said of her original apartment.
 "It's what everyone was doing."